absanghvi/simple-learn/knowledge-base/tutorials/mcp/mcp-07-advanced-topics.md

 - Model and artifact provenance (signing, checksums, supply chain).
 - Streaming or stateful components and how to express them in contracts.

 ## Dependency isolation

-- Use pinned dependency manifests and lockfiles.
+- Use pinned dependency coordinates in your `pom.xml` (explicit versions).
+For complete isolation, build a Docker image containing only the runtime and your fat jar.
-- For full isolation, containerize the runtime with a small Dockerfile that installs only what's required.

 ## Provenance & signing

-- Include checksums for large assets in `mcp.yaml`.
-- Consider signing artifacts before publishing to a registry so consumers can verify origin.
+- Include checksums for large assets in `mcp.yaml` and sign artifacts (GPG signing for jars) before publishing to a Maven repository.

 ## Stateful components

-- When a component has state, document expected lifecycle operations (init, checkpoint, restore) in the contract.
+- For stateful Spring components (stateful services, caches, or model checkpoints), document lifecycle endpoints and expected behavior for init, checkpoint, and restore.
+Prefer externalizing state to durable stores and use migration scripts for schema changes.

 ## Scaling and observability

-- Emit structured logs and metrics from your component.
-Declare observability hooks in metadata when necessary.
+- Expose Micrometer metrics from your Spring Boot app and push to your metrics backend.
+Emit structured logs (JSON) and declare observability hooks in your artifact metadata.

 ## Next